Use cases

 • Every client arrives with very different maturity levels.

-• The external team needs to understand quickly what is missing and what is already defensible.
+• The external team needs to understand quickly what is missing and what is already solid enough to use.

 • Without a clear dossier, support becomes slow and highly manual.